Turning 30? Do These Medical Tests Before The Big Age

 If your blood pressure is over 120/90mmHg, you have diabetes or other health conditions, you’re overweight or you’ve been hypertensive in a previous pregnancy, you should definitely check your blood pressure regularly.

-HIV and STI Screening
+HIV and STI Medical Tests

 Pelvic Examination (For Women)